 The Pros and Cons of Gas Grills

-Pros to Grilling with Gas
+Pros of Grilling with Gas

 Grilling with gas has quite a few advantages.
-When it's time to put the burgers, veggies, or chicken on the grill, you only need a few minutes to set it up.
+First, when it's time to put the burgers, veggies, or chicken on the grill, you only need a few minutes to set it up.
 Basic culinary training will tell you that it's best to start foods on a hot surface, so all you have to do is start the flame, close the lid, and give the grill surface time to heat up.
 And be sure to give your grill plenty of time to heat up.
 It takes time.

 Although most gas grills have a built-in thermometer, it usually only measures the temperature of the air under the hood, not the temperature of the grates you will be cooking on.
-This is fine if you are planning to use your grill for roasting something like a whole chicken using an indirect cooking method, but when it comes to grilling burgers or a steak, you need to know when the grates are hot.
+This is fine if you plan to use your grill for roasting something like a whole chicken using an indirect cooking method, but when it comes to grilling burgers or a steak, you need to know when the grates are hot.

 Easy to Light